Knox White Paper

 - The private part of the SSBK is used by Samsung to sign secondary and app bootloaders.

-- The public part of the SSBK is stored in the hardware's one-time programmable fuse at manufacture in the Samsung factory.
+- The public part of the SSBK is stored in the hardware's one-time programmable fuses at manufacture in the Samsung factory.
 The Secure Boot process uses this public key to verify whether each boot component it loads is approved.

 - Samsung Attestation Key (SAK) — The SAK is also a device-unique, asymmetric key pair that is signed by Samsung's root key.
 This signed key pair proves that the SAK was produced by Samsung.
 The SAK is used to sign the Attestation blob that indicates if the device is in a trusted state.
-The signature proves that Attestation data originated from the TrustZone Secure World on a Samsung device.
+The signature proves that Attestation data originated from the TrustZone Secure world on a Samsung device.
 Unlike the DRK, the SAK is a set of ECDSA keys.
 ECDSA is a newer asymmetric algorithm, similar to RSA but smaller and faster for the same strength.

-- Rollback Prevention (RP) fuses — RP fuses encode the minimum acceptable version of Samsung-approved bootloaders.
+- Rollback Prevention (RP) fuses — These fuses encode the minimum acceptable version of Samsung-approved bootloaders.
 Old software may contain known vulnerabilities that may be exploited.
 Rollback prevention excludes approved, but out-of-date bootloaders from being loaded.
 The RP fuse version number is set when system software is initially installed and when specific updates occur.
 Once the RP fuse version number is set, it is impossible to revert back to legacy software versions.

 - Warranty fuse — The Knox Platform uses a one-time programmable fuse that signifies whether or not the device has ever booted into an unapproved state.
 If the Trusted Boot process detects non-approved components are used, or if certain critical security features such as SELinux are disabled, it sets the fuse.
 When the fuse is set, the following security measures take place: